JyothiPavuluri/M3_Wiper-Control-System_UTIL/1_Requirements/README.md

 *  Hardware Equipment

 *  Software

 ## Used components

 The Following are the important components to build Wiper Control System

 * STM32F4 Microcontroller

 * 4 LEDs

 * 1 Push Button or Switch

 * 1 Timer

 * power Supply

 * USB Cable

 ## Features

  * Wiper Control System controls up to 9 windshield wipers.

  * Each wiper has its own on/off  button.

  * Blue,Green,Orange LEDs,Come ON and OFF alternately for set frequency State A, RED led will be ON and after wipers are grouped together for simultaneous on/off control.

  * buttons are available for Low/High Speed, Heating and Washing functions.

  * In Low speed mode the interval can be varied with the Interval+/Interval- pushbuttons.

  * The wipers are synchronized with each other.

  *  The washing function includes spraying, wiping and purging.

 ## SWOT Analysis- Strengths, and Weakness, Opportunities threats

 ## Strengths

 * It is possible to operate manually/automatically by providing ON/OFF switch.

-* Easy usage of features with a user press button
+* Easy usage of features with a user press button.

 * You can make your own.

-* Cost Effective
+* Cost Effective.

 ## Weakness

 * This system applied in the case of water falling on the class only.

 * Alert will be start when rain is there,sometimes it disturbs human.

 *  Limited usage range

 ## Opportunities

 *  It improved visibility of car windshield during rain.

 * This mechanism can be applied to heavy automation like buses,trucks etc., with little modification.

 * It can be implemented at house window for cleaning.

 ## Threats

 * It is totally dependent on timer circuit.

 * A slight modification in it leads to a bettrt cleaning system.

 ## 4W's and 1'H

 ## Who

 * The car wiper control system can be used by people who are all having car.

 ## What

 * Wiper Control System is build to clean or wipe the raindrops or any water from the windscreen.

 ## When

 * The rain sensor based system functions when water falls on the sensor directly.

 ## Where

 * This system applied in the case of water falling on the class only.

 ## How

 * The Project is going to be implemented in  STM32F4 Microcontroller through a single Button.

 ## Detail requirements

 ## High Level Requirements

 | ID  | Component| Description  |
 |------|-------------|---------|
 |HLR01|LED |to represent the operation of Microcontroller |